-Any artwork that has a definable shape or pattern as a main focus or theme of the work can be submitted to this group.
+Any image that has a definable shape or pattern as a main focus or theme of the work can be submitted to this group.
 Anyone who shares an artistic appreciation for simple things that we might pass by in our world on a day to day basis, is welcome to join this group.
-We accept everything from digital art to photography (with or without post processing), t shirts, painting, sketching, etching.. you get the idea.
-Only prerequisite is that a shape needs to be present in the art, and that it is a focus of the piece.
+We accept art in image format only and with the prerequisite that a shape needs to be present in the art, and that it is a focus of the piece.

 Please note: we are not looking for landscape and nature shots as there are already several groups dedicated to them..
 UNLESS THEY HAVE A PROMINENT THEME OF ACTUAL SHAPES AND PATTERNS.